 Therefore, I suggest you book a cabin so you can sleep comfortably during the trip.
 Ferries can actually be more expensive than flights, especially if you are also bringing your car – so make sure you book your trip well in advance.

-To check the schedule and prices of the ferry from Livorno to Olbia, click here.
+I recommend using Direct Ferries to check the schedule and prices of the ferry from Livorno to Olbia.

 Ferry from Livorno to Golfo Aranci